-Scientists’ research on exercise and any impact on the brain conclude cognitive function is improved Cognitive function appears to be another benefit to health as a result of regular exercise.
+Scientists’ research on exercise and any impact on the brain conclude cognitive function is improved.
+Cognitive function appears to be another benefit to health as a result of regular exercise.
 Researchers believe that when you exercise levels of brain-derived neurotrophic factor (BDNF), a member of the neurotrophin family, a group of polypeptide growth factors that are structurally similar, stimulate neurogenesis, increase resistance to injury to your brain, improve mental performance, and improve your ability to learn.
-Essentially, when you choose to regularly perform exercises (and choose is the key word here) your brain is influenced to change and adapt to stimuli, in this case performing exercises, as a result of the experience.
+Essentially, when you choose to regularly perform exercises your brain is influenced to change and adapt to stimuli, in this case performing exercises, as a result of the experience.
 This is a very good thing.

 What other factors influence stress management?

 Other factors, too, influence your ability to manage stress.
 In addition to the benefits of exercise related to brain function and stress management mentioned above, when you exercise your body processes fuels more efficiently.
-Meaning your burn calories for energy to exercise.
+Meaning you burn calories for energy to exercise.
 This means you utilize carbohydrates and fat to burn body fat.
-In one of the education sections of our website we dive deeply into the process of metabolism and how the body metabolizes fuels.
-Simple use the search bar to enter a question or phrase related to what you would like to learn more about.
-As your body burn fuel for energy it also uses oxygen as a result of respiration.
+In one of the education sections of our website, we dive deeply into the process of metabolism and how the body metabolizes fuels.
+To learn more about this, use the search bar to enter a question or phrase related to what you would like to learn more about.
+As your body burns fuel for energy it also uses oxygen as a result of respiration.
 Regular exercise within proper intensity burns extra fuels, helps you to become stronger, more flexible, and better able to accomplish activities of daily living with greater ease.
 This leads to better physical performance, improved stress management, improved sleep, and the cycle repeats itself as long as you continue to exercise regularly.
-So, exercise helps you to manage stress because you choose to condition your body and brain to respond positvely to exercise, you burn extra calories, and you sleep better.
+So, exercise helps you to manage stress because you choose to condition your body and brain to respond positively to exercise, you burn extra calories, and you sleep better.
 It’s that simple — now, go exercise!

 Physical Activity & Stress Management